manthan190698/Academic_ERP/README.md

-# Academic_ERP

-Requirements :
+# Web Application to display the course timetable

-Display the timetable of the selected domain(MTech CSE, IMTech ECE, etc).
+• A web application that display the timetable of the selected domain(MTech CSE, IMTech ECE, etc).
 Also display the faculty associated with every course.
-On selection of a particular course display the list of enrolled students
+On selection of a particular course display the list of enrolled students.

+• Hibernate was used for the Object-relational mapping.
+Jersey framework is used for creating RESTful API.